thundergolfer/thundergolfer.github.io/collections/_posts/2025-10-26-aws-us-east-1-outage.md

 For a while now I’ve eagerly followed the public blogging of Marc Brooker, a distinguished engineer at AWS with key contributions to Lambda, EBS, and EC2.
 I’m sure he’s wired up after this outage, because he has been [evangelizing the analysis of metastable failure for years now](https://brooker.co.za/blog/2021/05/24/metastable.html).

 The presence and peril of the metastable failure state has likely been widely known within AWS engineering leadership for around 4 years.
 And yet it bit them in their darling EC2.
-I eagerly await the blog post, Marc.
+I eagerly await Marc's blog post.

 ## NLB